Table of Contents

 With Google’s entire portal system called Google for Education, there has been an increased demand for Chromebooks during the coronavirus pandemic.
-The goal now is to look which among the premium Chromebook types is for you.
+The goal now is to look at which among the premium Chromebook types is for you.

 I have prepared this review to help you understand how Chromebooks work and perform.
 I am also sharing my top 10 picks for the best Chromebook for teachers and students to invest in.